AdobeDocs/campaign-classic.en/help/message-center/using/testing-message-templates.md

    ![](assets/messagecenter_create_seedaddr_009.png)

 Using seed addresses, you can also display the rendering of the message for various internet access providers.
-For more on this, see [inbox rendering](../../delivery/using/inbox-rendering.md).
+For more on this, see [Inbox rendering](../../delivery/using/inbox-rendering.md).

 ## Send a proof {#sending-a-proof}